Yager Hall, Hartwick College valley view from Oyaron Hill

 The institute hosts high profile speaker events, including Hartwick’s annual Constitution Day and Leslie G. Rude Memorial lectures.
 The speaker series is open to all community members, including local high school students.

-Institute of Public Service Intern
+Hartwick Institute of Public Service Leadership Council

 "I am excited at the prospect of Hartwick’s Institute of Public Service becoming a propelling mechanism to Oneonta’s best and most inclusive governance; one that is informed and made more vital by the engagement of our student community."